LucentFlux/wgpu-async/README.md

 [![docs.rs](https://img.shields.io/docsrs/wgpu-async)](https://docs.rs/wgpu-async/latest/wgpu_async/)
 [![crates.io](https://img.shields.io/crates/l/wgpu-async.svg)](https://github.com/LucentFlux/wgpu-async/blob/main/LICENSE)

+This crate adds a global poll loop thread on non-WASM platforms that can be used to create a `WgpuFuture` holding the completion of a task.
+The poll loop is conservative, parking itself when no futures are waiting on it, meaning that this crate adds as little overhead as possible in changing paradigms.

+Note that this crate does not aim to improve the performance of anything, and fast applications should reduce CPU-GPU communication and synchronisation as much as possible, irrespective of the paradigm used and platform targetted.
+In fact, when used incorrectly, this crate can drastically decrease performance, as shown under the [Common Pitfall](#Common-Pitfall) section.
+This crate is intended for use when prototyping or testing, when parity between native and web targets is more important than speed.

+## Motivation

 [WGPU](https://github.com/gfx-rs/wgpu) offers some `async` methods when initialising adapters and devices, but during program execution much of the timing between the CPU and GPU is managed through callbacks and polling.
 A common pattern is to do something like the following:

 ```rust ignore